Cyber Trance presents ELT Trance

 Cyber Trance presents ELT Trance is the first trance music remix album by Japanese duo Every Little Thing.
 It was released simultaneously with the house remixes compilation The Remixes III: Mix Rice Plantation on February 27, 2002, by Avex Trance.
 The album contains remixes of tracks from their first four studio albums from Everlasting to 4 Force.

 All the remixes included in the album are edit versions.
-As of 2014, the original extended or alternate versions of the tracks remain unreleased, except for Airwave's "Fragile", Svenson & Gielen's "Dear My Friend" extended club versions, and DJ Balloon's "Shapes of Love" dub mix version, which were included in Avex's miscellaneous compilations.
+As of 2014, the original extended or alternate versions of the tracks remain unreleased, except for Airwave's "Fragile", Svenson & Gielen's "Dear My Friend" extended club versions, and DJ Balloon's "Shapes of Love (Dub Mix)" and "Rescue Me (JamX & De Leon's DuMonde Instrumental Mix)", which were included in Avex's miscellaneous compilations.